Dhliwayo/pipelines-dotnet-core/README_patch_downloader.md

    - The downloaded file may be corrupted
    - The script will automatically re-download the file
    - Check your network connection for stability

+5. **"SSLError" or "Certificate verification failed"**
+   - The script automatically disables SSL certificate verification
+   - This is normal for ESRI servers with certificate issues
+   - SSL warnings are suppressed to reduce console noise

 ### Performance Tips